 Who doesn’t love cuddles?
 Adults and children love cuddles alike.
 It makes you feel special and loved.
 Not only that, it boosts your physical, mental, and emotional health.

 Studies show that hugging releases the hormone called oxytocin a.k.a love hormone.
 It promotes the feeling of love, care, and safety.

 Hugging also decreases the level of the stress hormone (cortisol).
 I have often noticed how giving a tight hug that lasts long, calms my upset daughter.

 Not only hugging, small gestures like tousling their hair lovingly when they tell you what happened at school, patting their backs when they make you feel proud, or giving a long tight kiss before putting them to bed, all of them count in filling the connection tank.

 Making connections are easy.
 You only need to sprinkle these little acts of love daily from morning to night.

 If you are a mother who has to juggle between work and home, it’s tough to find some quality time in your day.
 But you always have the bedtime, or the time before everyone leaves for school or work to connect.

-I also try to put kids early to bed, ten to fifteen minutes earlier, so that we get time for story-telling, share the events of the day, and for some cuddling.
+I also try to put kids early to bed, ten to fifteen minutes earlier, so that we get time for story-telling, sharing the events of the day, and some cuddling.